ibm-cloud-docs/containers/cs_storage.md

         </tr>
         <tr>
         <td><code>spec/resources/requests/storage</code></td>
         <td>Enter the size of the file storage, in gigabytes (Gi).
-Choose a whole number within the allowable size range. </br></br><strong>Note: </strong> After your storage is provisioned, you cannot change the size of your NFS file share.
+Choose a whole number within the allowable size range. </br></br><strong>Note: </strong> After your storage is provisioned, you cannot change the size of your NFS file share or block storage.
 Make sure to specify a size that matches the amount of data that you want to store. </td>
         </tr>
         <tr>
         <td><code>spec/resources/requests/iops</code></td>
-        <td>This option is for custom storage classes only (`ibmc-file-custom / ibmc-file-retain-custom`).
+        <td>This option is for custom storage classes only (`ibmc-file-custom / ibmc-file-retain-custom / ibmc-block-custom / ibmc-block-retain-custom`).
 Specify the total IOPS for the storage, selecting a multiple of 100 within the allowable range.
 To see all options, run `kubectl describe storageclasses <storageclass>`.
 If you choose an IOPS other than one that is listed, the IOPS is rounded up.</td>
         </tr>
         </tbody></table>